Getting MGT Credit for a Study Abroad Courses

 Rady students can greatly benefit from study abroad opportunities.
 There are many options available to UC San Diego students, from summer study to year-long programs.

-- University of California’s Education Abroad Program (EAP)—a UC-run study abroad program, with programs in over 40 countries.
-You remain enrolled at UC San Diego and earn UC credits and letter grades that are calculated in your UC San Diego GPA.
+University of California’s Education Abroad Program (EAP)—a UC-run study abroad program, with programs in over 40 countries.
+You remain at active UC San Diego student and earn UC credits.
+Each course is transferred back to UCSD and appear on your academic history, and letter grades are calculated in your UC San Diego GPA.
 All financial aid and scholarships transfer.
-UC Study Centers in specific countries provide logistical support.

-- Opportunities Abroad Program (OAP)—this umbrella program for study abroad uses an independent study abroad provider.
-OAP also provides internship, work and teaching opportunities.
-Students are not enrolled at UC San Diego while abroad; you earn UC San Diego transfer credit, but grades are not calculated in your UC San Diego GPA.
-Not all OAP programs give letter grades so students pursuing minor credit should research if the institution issuing the transcript will report P/ NP or letter grades.
+Opportunities Abroad Program (OAP)—this a partner program within UC Study Abroad office that utilizes an independent study abroad provider.
+OAP also provides internship, work and teaching opportunities for students.
+Students are not enrolled at UC San Diego while abroad, however, students may still earn transfer credit for courses taken abroad, but grades are not calculated in the UC San Diego GPA.
+Not all OAP programs give letter grades, so students pursuing minor credit should research if the institution issuing the transcript will report P/ NP or letter grades.
 Federal and state financial aid transfer, but campus-based aid does not.
 Some scholarships are available from study–abroad providers.